-For adults who want to change the appearance of their teeth without any obvious apparatus, the benefit of clear aligners is, well, clear!
+For adults who want to change the appearance of their teeth without any obvious apparatus, the benefit of clear aligners is clear!
 But the question patients often ask their orthodontist is ‘will they actually work as well as traditional braces’?

 The issue you want to correct

-In general, clear aligners will work best for adults who require minor corrections to problems such as mildly crooked, gappy or protruding teeth.
-Although more complicated orthodontic problems can also be treated with clear aligners, the results can be less predictable.
+In general, these aligners will work best for adults who require minor corrections to problems such as mildly crooked, gappy or protruding teeth.
+Although more complicated orthodontic problems can also be treated with these aligners, the results can be less predictable.

 For major corrections, traditional braces are likely to be a better option.
 This is because when you’re fitted for traditional braces, you receive one appliance which is then adjusted throughout the course of your treatment to achieve the required outcome.
 These regular check-ups allow your orthodontist to keep an eye on your progress and tailor any adjustments as needed.